MuzamilDev/CPlusPlusPatterns/README.md

 # CPlusPlusPatterns
-Here I have included patterns
+Here I have included patterns of C